josephchenhk/qtrader_strategies/README_v2.md

 ## Optimization Objective Function

-The objective of the strategy is to maximize the Sharpe ratio and the total return.
-Therefore, the objective function is defined as minimizing $f$:
+The objective of the strategy is to maximize the the total return and minimize the drawdown.
+Therefore, the objective
+function is defined as minimizing $f$:

 $$